redskyit/ScriptDriver/README.md

 ## Release Notes

+Version `0.3` is now available.

+Version `0.3` includes screen shot support, and changes the way elements and click timeouts work, now using webdriver built in functionality.

+- `Enh`: screen shot support
+- `Enh`: use WebDriverWait for clicks
+- `Enh`: browser wait <seconds> set default driver wait (for finding elements)
+- `Enh`: wait clickable (wait for something to be clickable)

-Version `0.2` is now available.
-This release contains some enhancements and new features and bug fixes as well as some refactoring that went on under the
+Version `0.2` contains some enhancements and new features and bug fixes as well as some refactoring that went on under the hood:
-hood:

 - `Enh`: Improved wait support including an auto wait feature
 - `New`: push/pop wait